frostykiwi/frostykiwi/README.md

 - 💞️ I’m looking to collaborate on game development
 - 📫 How to reach me: https://www.linkedin.com/in/dpnz/
 - 😄 Pronouns: He/Him/They
-- ⚡ Fun fact: I live in New Zealand
+- ⚡ Fun fact: I'm from New Zealand, but I live in Canada

 <!---
 frostykiwi/frostykiwi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.